San Angelo Texas

 San Angelo is also home to a branch of American Commercial College, a private for-profit career college.
 It offers seven career certificate programs.

 Almost all of San Angelo is in the San Angelo Independent School District.
-Small parts are served by the Wall Independent School District (southeast San Angelo) and the Grape Creek Independent School District (northwest San Angelo).
-The two main high schools are Central with Central Freshmen Campus and Lake View.
+Small parts are within the Wall Independent School District (southeast San Angelo), the Grape Creek Independent School District (northwest San Angelo), and the Veribest Independent School District.
+The two main high schools are Central with Central Freshmen Campus and Lake View (of San Angelo ISD).
 Three middle schools and 21 elementary schools are within San Angelo city limits.

 Eight private schools operate in the city, certified through the 12th grade, which include Ambleside School of San Angelo (a member of Ambleside Schools International), San Angelo Christian Academy, the Angelo Catholic School (only up to 8th grade), Cornerstone Christian School, Gateway Christian Academy, Trinity Lutheran School, Potter's Hand Christian School, and Texas Leadership Charter Academy (a charter school).

 San Angelo is served by the San Angelo Regional Airport, which offers daily flights through Envoy Air to the Dallas Fort Worth International Airport.
 Intrastate and interstate bus service is provided by Greyhound, with regularly scheduled service to major cities in Texas and nationwide.
-Intracity public transportation is provided by the Concho Valley Transit District with five fixed bus routes.
+Intracity public transportation is provided by the Concho Valley Transit District with five fixed bus routes, with transfers provided at the Santa Fe station.
+The bus service runs from 6:30am to 6:30pm, Monday through Saturday.
+Taxi service is available throughout the city by Red Ball Taxi and Shuttle, Checker Cab, All American Cab and Yellow Cab.

 Advertisement